MarcSkovMadsen/awesome-streamlit/README.md

 We believe that [Streamlit](https://streamlit.io/) is truly awesome.

-But Streamlit is so new that it's to early to tell how awesome.
-Maybe it's the Iphone of Code, Web Apps or Python.
-The future will determine.
+Streamlit is so new that it's to early to tell how awesome it will be.
+But we see the potential of being the Iphone of Data Science, Code, Web Apps or Python.

 This project will consist of 3 things